EXCLUSIVE-Amazon seeking to settle EU antitrust investigations, sources say

 By Foo Yun Chee

-BRUSSELS, Nov 9 (Reuters) - Amazon AMZN.O is seeking to settle two EU antitrust investigations that would stave off potential hefty fines and intrusive orders to change its business practices, people familiar with the matter said.
+BRUSSELS, Nov 9 (Reuters) - Amazon AMZN.O is seeking to settle two EU antitrust investigations to stave off potential hefty fines and orders to change its business practices, people familiar with the matter said.

-The European Commission in November last year charged the world's biggest online retailer with using its size, power and data to gain an unfair advantage over smaller merchants that sell on its online platform.
+The European Commission in November last year charged the world's biggest online retailer with using its size, power and data to push its own products and gain an unfair advantage over rival merchants that sell on its online platform.

 It also opened an investigation into Amazon's possible preferential treatment of its own retail offers and those of marketplace sellers that use its logistics and delivery services.